fserre/SGen/README.md

 * `-o `*`filename`* Name of the output file.
 * `-benchmark` Adds a benchmark module in the generated design.
 * `-rtlgraph` Produces a [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph representing the design.
-* `-dualport` Uses dual-ported memory (instead of single-ported RAM).
-This option yields designs that use more resources, but that have more flexible timing constraints (see the description in generated files).
+* `-dualramcontrol` Uses dual-control for memory (read and write addresses are computed independently).
+This option yields designs that use more resources than with single RAM control (default), but that have more flexible timing constraints (see the description in generated files).
 This option is automatically enabled for compact designs.
+* `-singleported` Uses single-ported memory (read and write addresses are the same).
+This option has the same constraints as single RAM control (default), but may have a higher latency.
 * `-zip` Creates a zip file containing the design and its dependencies (e.g. FloPoCo modules).
 * `-hw `*`repr`* Hardware arithmetic representation of the input data. *`repr`* can be one of the following:
   * `char` Signed integer of 8 bits.
 Equivalent of `signed 8`.